Skip to main content

 While in "Idle" and "Driving" states, the user can override the LEDs by publishing to the /mcu/lights topic.

-Dingo does provide an optional shore power connection to allow the system to be powered without requiring batteries to be present.
-Note that when shore power is connected, the motors are disabled and it is not possible to drive the Dingo; however, all other electronics (computers, sensors, etc) will remain enabled.
+Dingo provides a DC Shore Power connection (internal connector for Dingo 1.0; external connector for Dingo 1.5) to allow the system to be powered without requiring batteries to be present.
+Note that when DC Shore Power is connected, the motors are disabled and it is not possible to drive the Dingo; however, all other electronics (computers, sensors, etc) will remain enabled.

 Orientation References